-First Past the Post (FPTP) voting is used across the U.S. The winner is whomever has the most votes, of those cast.
-This system often results in a candidate with less than half the vote winning the office and leaves more than half the voters unhappy with the result.
+First Past the Post (FPTP) voting is used across the U.S. The winner is whoever has the most votes, of those cast.
+This system often results in a candidate with less than half the votes winning the office and leaves more than half the voters unhappy with the result.

 A path forward

 The way to solve this problem is to count the ballots twice from the one election in order to determine the winner.
 This avoids the cost of holding a complete second election and captures the greater turnout numbers of the first election.

 Such a system is called Instant Runoff Voting (IRV), or more commonly, Ranked Choice Voting (RCV).
 The crucial difference is this system gives voters a way to rank their choices according to how satisfied they would be if that candidate were to win.
 This is as natural to the voter as choosing what's for dinner.
 Once the ballots are cast, the entire voter intent is captured -- assuming they use paper ballots -- and can be counted as many times as necessary to determine the winner.